github/codeql-coding-standards/c/cert/src/rules/ERR30-C/FunctionCallBeforeErrnoCheck.md

-# ERR30-C: Do not call a function before checking errno.
+# ERR30-C: Do not call a function before checking errno

 This query implements the CERT-C rule ERR30-C: